Better Photos = More Followers [Food and Drink Photography Tips]

 Through her Chef Shots organisation, Leigh aims to improve the photography skills of those in the food and beverage industry.
-And it’s all based on smartphone cameras.
+The best part, it’s all based on smartphone cameras.
+You don’t even need expensive equipment to get it right.

-Food and drink photography is a vast subject, but a few quick improvements can make photos much more eye-catching on busy social media feeds.
+In general, food and drink photography is a vast subject.
+However, a few quick improvements can make photos much more eye-catching on busy social media feeds.

 Here’s the top phone photography tips we’ve picked up already: